Zekiah-A/WatsonWebsocket/CONTRIBUTING.md

 The following is a set of guidelines for contributing to our project on Github.
 These are mostly guidelines, not rules.

-## Code of Conduct

-This project and everyone participating in it is governed by the Code of Conduct.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to project moderators.

 ## Pull Requests

 Please follow these guidelines when submitting pull requests (PRs):